Microsoft Fabric (Preview) trial

 - Create workspaces (folders) for projects that support Fabric capabilities.

-- Share Fabric items, such as datasets, warehouses, and notebooks, and collaborate on them with other Fabric users.
+- Share Fabric items, such as semantic models, warehouses, and notebooks, and collaborate on them with other Fabric users.

 - Create analytics solutions using these Fabric items.